scm-manager/scm-manager/docs/en/development/plugins/extension-points.md

 title: Extension Points
 ---

-The following extension points are provided for the frontend:
+The available extension points are now maintained in-code, providing typescript types for improved developer experience and code quality assurance.

-# Deprecated

-### markdown-renderer-factory
-- A Factory function to create markdown [renderer](https://github.com/rexxars/react-markdown#node-types)
-- The factory function will be called with a renderContext parameter of type Object. this parameter is given as a prop for the MarkdownView component.
+You can browse and import them directly in your frontend code from the `@scm-manager/ui-extensions` package.